MeruImports/drivin/README.md

 Before using the gem, configure it in your application.
 You can create an initializer to set up the configuration.
 Provide your api key.
 Here's an example using the `drivin` gem in a Ruby on Rails application:

 1. Create a new initializer file in the `config/initializers` directory of your Rails application.
-For example, you can create a file named `kushki.rb`.
+For example, you can create a file named `drivin.rb`.

 2. In the initializer file, configure the `drivin` gem as follows: